tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

  - an "echo_nonce" extension
  - TLS padding {{!RFC7685}}.
-This SHOULD contain X bytes of padding where X + the actual server name is equal to ECHOConfig.maximum_name_length
+This SHOULD contain X bytes of padding where X + the length of the non-padding bytes in ClientHelloInner is equal to ECHOConfig.maximum_message_length.

-[[OPEN ISSUE: should we adjust padding based on the complete CH, rather than just the SNI?]]

 Then, the client determines if it supports the server's chosen KEM, as identified by ECHOConfig.kem_id.
 If one is supported, the client MUST